 Applicants are required to follow the format in ZoomGrantsTM.
 Any missing items or deviations will render the application ineligible.
-The purpose and content of each section is described below.
+The purpose and content of each section are described below.
 Applicants should include all information needed to adequately describe their proposed projects.
 It is important that proposals reflect continuity among the program design and that the budget demonstrates the level of effort required for the proposed activities.

-The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than 11:59pm ET, November 10, 2021.
+The electronic application properly executed by the Authorized Official must be submitted to the Office of Victim Services and Justice Grants no later than Friday, March 31, 2023 at 11:59pm ET.
 Applications submitted manually will NOT be accepted.
-Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrantsTM by the deadline via the following link.
+Please be advised that it is the applicant's responsibility to ensure that the application is submitted electronically through ZoomGrants[TM] by the deadline via the following link.
 For technical assistance with ZoomGrants, contact the helpdesk at (866) 323-5404 or by email.
-Please note that ZoomGrants support desk is staffed from 8am to 5pm Mountain time, Monday through Friday and is not staffed on federal holidays.
+Please note that ZoomGrants support desk is staffed from 8 am to 5 pm Mountain time, Monday through Friday, and is not staffed on federal holidays.

-Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the November 10, 2021 deadline for submission.
+Applicants are strongly encouraged to begin the application submission process at least 48 hours in advance of the deadline for submission.
 Any proposal received after the specified deadline will be considered INELIGIBLE and will NOT be reviewed during the review cycle.